epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/dev_container.rst.txt

 See `container-layout`_ for details of which host folders are mounted into the container.

-The IOC code is entirely boilerplate, the ``/epics/ioc/iocApp/src/Makefile`` determines which dbd and lib files to link by including two files that ``ibek`` generated during the container build namely ``/epics/support/configure/lib_list`` and ``/epics/support/configure/dbd_list``.
+The IOC source code is entirely boilerplate, ``/epics/ioc/iocApp/src/Makefile`` determines which dbd and lib files to link by including two files that ``ibek`` generated during the container build.
+You can see these files in ``/epics/support/configure/lib_list`` and ``/epics/support/configure/dbd_list``.

-Although all Generic IOCs derived from ioc-template start out with the same generic source in ``iocApp/src``, you are free to change them if there is a need for different compilation options etc.
+Although all Generic IOCs derived from ioc-template start out with the same generic source, you are free to change them if there is a need for different compilation options etc.

 The Generic IOC should now be ready to run inside of the container.
 To do this:

 .. code-block:: bash

+  cd /epics/ioc
   ./start.sh

 You will just see the default output of a Generic IOC that has no Instance configuration.
 Hit ``Ctrl-C`` to stop the this default script.